 Tenancy Advice and Advocacy

-TAAP services are available to tenants, rooming house, caravan park residents and retirement village residents with a rental agreement.
-A tenant advocate may be able to assist with:
+TAAP provided services to tenants, rooming house, caravan park residents and retirement village residents with a rental agreement.
+The tenant advocate assisted with:

 - Transferring and making claims against the Bond